Republic of Ireland

 O'Neill's updated the Irish kits once again in 1983, adding fashionable alternating pinstripes in white and gold and a white seam running from the collar to armpit.
-Variations included a redesigned crest, worn when the Irish team visited Malta, and plain white V necks worn in the first few months of 1985, including the match against England on 26 March, shortly before the strip was retired.
+Variations included a redesigned crest, worn when the Irish team visited Malta and Spain, and plain white V necks worn in the first few months of 1985, including the match against England on 26 March, shortly before the strip was retired.

 May 1 1985

 After a series of disappointing results, the FAI asked O'Neill's to create a new strip in the hope of inspiring some improvement.
 The result was something of an oddity, featuring a gold chest band and predominantly gold stockings.
 The circular crest, first seen in 1983 made a reappearance.
 Worn once, in a poor performance against Norway in a World Cup qualifier that finished 0-0, the kit was never seen again.
 For the rest of the year Ireland played in more traditional plain green shirts with three white stripes across the shoulder.
 The complementary change kit featured green and gold stripes but was otherwise a reversed version of the home kit.
 This was worn when the Irish played in the Soviet Union in the penultimate qualifier for the 1986 World Cup.
 A 0-2 defeat confirmed that, yet again, Ireland would not be playing in the final stages.

 The three shamrocks crest was restored but now sewn directly onto the shirt without a background shield.

 1986 v Belgium